AlexMielke1988/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
 - name: School of Biological and Behavioural Sciences, Queen Mary University London
-- name: School of Psychology and Neuroscience, University of St Andrews
-- name: Primate Models for Behavioural Evolution Lab, University of Oxford

 # Short bio (displayed in user profile at end of posts)